carbaior/1151cycle/README.md

 A more than possible link with the Gregorian Reform of 1582 was the subject of a research I had to put to an end after much more urgent issue with historical chronology arised, (see https://github.com/carbaior/sescc)

-After a brief code clean up, this SIMPLE tool will be uploaded to this repository for anyone to check its ridiculousness.
+After a brief code clean up, this SIMPLE tool will be uploaded to this repository for anyone to check its 'ridiculousness'.

 Meanwhile, an infographic of this phenomemon can be checked at: https://odysee.com/@CarlosBaiget:4/astronomical-proof-of-fomenko-and:0